-Joseph’s new book of poetry will be released later this year.
-Mirror Box will be published by our friends at Main Street Rag.
+Joseph’s new book of poetry is out NOW!
+Mirror Box is published by our friends at Main Street Rag.
 You can pick up your copy NOW!
 Go!

 A mirror box is used in therapy to alleviate phantom limb pain.
 Through this deft metaphor, Joseph Kerschbaum’s Mirror Box explores an internal world of ghosts, phantoms, and shadows that beg for light – a world of self and others adrift in an existential puzzle.
 In the title poem, Kerschbaum writes “Only when I look / directly in the mirror / am I free of my phantoms.”
 Kerschbaum’s talent is looking directly into that mirror.-Barry Harrison, publisher of Tipton Poetry Journal